Potsdam

 Highlights

-• Stroll around the Dutch Quarter, an ensemble of red-brick buildings that is unique in Europe
+• Stroll around the small shops, galleries and cafés of the old Dutch Quarter, an ensemble of two-storey red-brick houses that is unique in Europe.

-• See the stunning grounds of Sanssouci Palace, favourite residence of Frederick the Great, which is set in beautiful parkland scattered with temples, churches and follies
+• Take in the splendid Sanssouci Palace, Frederick the Great’s favourite residence, which is set in beautiful grounds scattered with temples, churches and follies.

-• Walk through the Brandenburger Gate on your way to the impressive Church of Peace
+• Walk under the ornate triumphal arch of Potsdam’s Brandenburg Gate on your way to the graceful Friedenskirche (Church of Peace).

 Starting Point

-Meet at our guide on the square next to the Palace of Tears, Reichstagufer 17, 10117 Berlin.
+Meet your guide on the square next to the Tränenpalast (Palace of Tears), Reichstagufer 17, 10117 Berlin.

 Description

-It’s easy to see why the palaces and parks of Potsdam were designated a World Heritage Site by UNESCO in 1990.
-The city is incredibly picturesque, with its many palaces, lakes, manicured gardens, statues and water fountains dotted over hundreds of green acres.
+The palace complexes and landscape gardens of Potsdam were designated a World Heritage Site by UNESCO in 1990 – and it’s easy to see why.
+With its many magnificent edifices, serene lakes, manicured gardens, statues and water fountains dotted over hundreds of green acres, this ensemble is a real feast for the eyes.

-After crossing the ‘Bridge of Spies’, visit Cecilienhof, a palace that was originally built as a residence for Germany’s last crown prince but came to be used to host the Potsdam Conference in 1945.
-We describe the discussions that took place between Churchil (and later Attlee), Truman and Stalin, which were to seal the fate of Cold War Europe for the next half century.
-Walk around the Soviet forbidden city, which was the loction of the HQ of KGB counterintelligence during the Cold War in East Germany.
+After crossing the “Bridge of Spies”, the tour arrives at Cecilienhof, a palace that was originally intended as a residence for the last Crown Prince of the German Empire but came to host the Potsdam Conference in 1945.
+We describe the talks held between the UK, US and USSR leaders – Churchill (and later Attlee), Truman and Stalin –, which were to seal the fate of Cold War Europe for the subsequent half century.
+Walk around the Soviet “Forbidden City”, one of the most important intelligence sites of the Soviets in East Germany during the Cold War.

 Finishing Point

-Your guide will travel with you back to S+U Friedrichstrasse station, Berlin.
+Your guide will travel back with you to Friedrichstraße station in the centre of Berlin.

 Insider Route

-1. Meeting Point: on the square next to the Palace of Tears, Reichstagufer 17
+1. Meeting point – on the square next to the Tränenpalast (Palace of Tears), Reichstagufer 17

-3. Alte Markt & City Palace – Spectacular square and newly reconstructed city palace
+3. Alter Markt and Potsdamer Stadtschloss – spectacular square and newly reconstructed city palace

-5. Neuer Garten & Marble Palace – See the legendary gardens and some of the most attractive palaces Potsdam has to offer
+5. Neuer Garten and Marmorpalais (Marble Palace) – gorgeous sprawling gardens and some of the most attractive palaces Potsdam has to offer

-6. Cecilienhof palace – Last royal palace built (1917) and location of the Potsdam conference 1945
+6. Schloss Cecilienhof (Cecilienhof Palace) – the last of the royal palaces to be built (1917) and the location of the 1945 Potsdam Conference

-7. Old KGB forbidden city – The HQ of the KGB, which was a NO GO area for the locals
+7. Former “Forbidden City” – the HQ of the KGB and a no-go area for locals

-10. Friedenskirche (Church of Peace) – Walk through the picturesque church and garden area
+10. Friedenskirche (Church of Peace) – a picturesque church with an eye-catching tower set amid beautiful gardens

-11. Sanssouci Palace – Friedrich the Great‘s Prussian royal bungalow
+11. Sanssouci Palace – Frederick the Great’s opulent summer residence

 Insider Reviews